 I’m sitting here In the ships lounge waiting for Jon, watching Macie work on her math homework.
 There is soft chatter in the background about plans for the afternoon while the “Drummer Boy” plays in the background.
 I am thinking about the last 3 days and the few more ahead.
 It was a big decision to bring the girls on this trip.
 Would they enjoy themselves?
 Would table manners prevail?
 Would they keep arguing to a minimum?

-Many parents chose a vacation based on what will keep there child entertained.
+Many parents plan their traveling based on what will keep there child entertained.
 Now, I am a huge fan of Disney and amusement parks in general but there is so much more to planning a vacation.
-We should never assume that travel will be boring for a child.
+We should never assume that traveling will be boring for a child.

 Children are sponges!
 They soak up information and history with a purity and perspective , that we as adults lost many years ago.